chainstack/graph-deployment/helmfile/README.md

 # Graph Protocol indexer helmfile
 Graph protocol indexer could be installed in two different modes:
 * Network mode - node participates in network, processes external requests and gets commission.
-* Standalone mode - node doesn't participates in network.
-Processes only your own subgraph and requests.
+* Standalone mode - node doesn't join in the graph network, processes only your own subgraph and requests.

 ## Network mode
 You can deploy graph node in network mode.
 In this case additional graph indexer components gets deployed, so that the node can join the graph network.